bhaskarmac/slackidlerpg/README.md

 - To add an event, you must also add the appropriate OAuth scope
  - e.g., to listen for stars, you must subscribe to the event AND separately add the stars:read oauth permission

+# Linting your code

+To lint your code:
+- You can change the configuration for eslint in `.eslintrc.js`
+- Use `eslint src` (to lint the src directory)